 The gradient flow method \cite{Narayanan:2006rf,Luscher:2009eq,Luscher:2010iy} is known to be a powerful method in the study of lattice gauge theory.
 Using the small flow time expansion (SF$t$X) method \cite{Suzuki:2013gza,Makino:2014taa} based on the gradient flow, the temperature dependence of thermodynamic quantities near the deconfinement phase transition point can be computed accurately \cite{Asakawa:2013laa,Kitazawa:2016dsl,Iritani:2018idk,Taniguchi:2016ofw,Taniguchi:2016tjc,Taniguchi:2020mgg}.
 Moreover, the computation of the latent heat at the first-order phase transition point is possible \cite{Shirogane:2020muc}.
-In the SF$t$X method, the original thermodynamic quantity is calculated using the operator after coarse-graining by the gradient flow.
+In the SF$t$X method, the original thermodynamic quantity is calculated using the operator after coarse graining by the gradient flow.
 In order for such calculations about the confinement phase transition to be possible, it is necessary that the confinement properties must not change before and after the gradient flow.
-Coarse-graining is performed so as to reduce the action in the gradient flow method, and as coarse-graining progresses, the strength of the gauge field $F_{\mu \nu}$ becomes very small.
+Coarse graining is performed so as to reduce the action in the gradient flow method, and as coarse graining progresses, the strength of the gauge field $F_{\mu \nu}$ becomes very small.
 Nevertheless, the fact that the important properties before flowing are not lost means that something other than the field strength gives the system its important properties.

 In this paper, we consider a $U(1)$ gauge theory instead of $SU(3)$ for simplicity.
 The $U(1)$ gauge theory is different from $SU(3)$ because it is not an asymptotic free theory, and the determination of lattice spacing is also ambiguous.
-However, we consider that the difference between gauge groups is not so important for the change of gauge field in the process of coarse-graining by the gradient flow.
-In particular, we discuss the relationship between magnetic monopoles and the gradient flow in a compact $U(1)$ lattice gauge theory.
+However, we consider that the difference between gauge groups is not so important for the change of gauge field in the process of coarse graining by the gradient flow.
+In particular, we discuss the relationship between magnetic monopoles and the gradient flow in compact $U(1)$ lattice gauge theory.
 In the $U(1)$ lattice gauge theory, a magnetic monopole is defined due to the compactness of the gauge group.
-And it is known that the magnetic monopole makes a linear potential between particles \cite{Banks:1977cc}.
-Since the magnetic monopole is a topological quantity, it can be expected to be stable during coarse-graining.
+It is also known that the magnetic monopole gives rise to a linear potential between particles \cite{Banks:1977cc}.
+Since the magnetic monopole is a topological quantity, it can be expected to be stable during coarse graining.
 We consider its stability and the nature of confinement.